 But the less-famous failures are more instructive, because they're more representative.

-The problems started with data.
-MidWest Industrial's candidate information lived in three places: an ATS from the 2010s, Excel spreadsheets maintained by individual recruiters, and email inboxes.
-The AI vendor promised a "seamless data migration."
-What they delivered was four months of consultants manually cleaning records, followed by a matching algorithm that had learned essentially nothing useful from the inconsistent data.
+The problems consistently start with data.
+Candidate information lives in three places: a legacy ATS, Excel spreadsheets maintained by individual recruiters, and email inboxes.
+Vendors promise "seamless data migration."
+Reality delivers months of consultants manually cleaning records, followed by matching algorithms that learn essentially nothing useful from inconsistent historical data.

-By month ten, the TA director was spending more time managing platform complaints than managing recruitment.
-Three recruiters quit, citing the new system as a factor.
-The CFO started asking hard questions about ROI.
-By month fourteen, the company had essentially abandoned the AI features and was using the platform as an overpriced ATS.
+By month ten of a typical troubled implementation, TA leaders spend more time managing platform complaints than managing recruitment.
+Recruiter turnover spikes—SHRM data shows that poor technology is a top-five reason recruiters cite for leaving positions.
+CFOs start asking hard questions about ROI.
+By month fourteen, organizations often abandon the AI features entirely and use the platform as an overpriced ATS.

-MidWest Industrial's story isn't unusual.
+This pattern isn't unusual.
 It's typical.
-The pattern repeats:
+The failure mode repeats:

 A CEO sees a demo and gets excited.
 The sales team is brilliant.
 The screens are beautiful.
 The promises are specific: "40% reduction in time-to-hire.
 30% cost savings.
 50% improvement in candidate quality."
 Nobody asks how those numbers were calculated.